muratovic/nd9990-c3-microservices-v1/README.md

 ### 6. Travis CI
 Lesson 6 of this course would require you to use Travis CI.
 You would have to sign-up on  Travis-ci.com using your GitHub account credentials and then create a `.travis.yml` for your project.
 [Refer this tutorial to get started with Travis CI](https://docs.travis-ci.com/user/tutorial/).

+The correct configuration is under lesson-5-Service-Registration folder.

+Thanks for reviewing :)